-As of the Record Date, Amdocs had outstanding 208,739,891 Ordinary Shares.
-Each Ordinary Share is entitled to one vote on all matters presented at the General Meeting.
-Only holders of record of Ordinary Shares at the close of business on the Record Date are entitled to notice of, and to vote at, the General Meeting.
+As of the Record Date, Amdocs had outstanding 172,265,944 ordinary shares.
+Each ordinary share is entitled to one vote on all matters presented at the General Meeting.
+Only holders of record of ordinary shares at the close of business on the Record Date are entitled to notice of, and to vote at, the General Meeting.
 Votes cast in person or by proxy at the General Meeting will be tabulated by the inspector of elections appointed for the General Meeting who will also determine whether a quorum is present for the transaction of business.
-The holders of a majority of the outstanding Ordinary Shares present in person or represented by proxy shall constitute a quorum for purposes of the General Meeting.
+Two or more shareholders of record, together holding a majority of our outstanding ordinary shares present in person or represented by proxy, shall constitute a quorum for purposes of the General Meeting.

-Approval of Proposals I, III and IV requires the affirmative vote of a majority of the Ordinary Shares represented in person or by proxy at the General Meeting.
-Approval of Proposal II requires the affirmative vote of a majority of the Ordinary Shares issued and outstanding.
+Approval of Proposals I, II, III and IV requires the affirmative vote of a majority of our ordinary shares voted in person or by proxy at the General Meeting.

-The enclosed proxy provides that each shareholder may specify that his, her or its Ordinary Shares be voted "for", "against" or "abstain" from voting with respect to each of Proposals II, III and IV.
-Each shareholder may specify that his, her or its Ordinary Shares may be voted "for" any of the director nominees named in Proposal I, or they may be "withheld" from any such nominees.
-If the enclosed proxy is properly executed, duly returned to us in time for the General Meeting and not revoked, your Ordinary Shares will be voted in accordance with the instructions contained thereon.
-Where a signed proxy is returned, but no specific instructions are indicated, your Ordinary Shares will be voted FOR each of the proposals.
+The enclosed proxy provides that each shareholder may specify that his, her or its ordinary shares be voted "for", "against" or "abstain" from voting with respect to each of Proposals II, III and IV.
+Each shareholder may specify that his, her or its ordinary shares may be voted "for" any of the director nominees named in Proposal I, or they may be "withheld" from any such nominees.
+If proxies in the accompanying form are properly executed and returned, the ordinary shares represented thereby will be voted in the manner specified therein.
+If not otherwise specified, in the reasonable discretion of the proxyholders, the ordinary shares represented by a proxy will be voted FOR each of the proposals.

-Proxies will not be counted as voting in respect of any matter as to which abstention is indicated, but abstentions will be counted as Ordinary Shares that are present for purposes of determining whether a quorum is present at the General Meeting.
-Nominees who are members of the New York Stock Exchange, or the NYSE, and who, as brokers, hold Ordinary Shares in "street name" for customers have, by NYSE rules, the authority to vote on certain items in the absence of instructions from their customers, the beneficial owners of the Ordinary Shares.
+Proxies will not be counted as voting in respect of any matter as to which abstention is indicated, but abstentions will be counted as ordinary shares that are present for purposes of determining whether a quorum is present at the General Meeting.
+Nominees who are members of the New York Stock Exchange, or the NYSE, and who, as brokers, hold ordinary shares in "street name" for customers have, by NYSE rules, the authority to vote on certain items in the absence of instructions from their customers, the beneficial owners of the ordinary shares.
 If such nominees or brokers indicate that they do not have authority to vote shares as to a particular matter (the "Broker Non-Votes"), we will not count those votes in favor of such matter.
-Broker Non-Votes will be counted as Ordinary Shares that are present for purposes of determining whether a quorum is present.
+Broker Non-Votes will be counted as ordinary shares that are present for purposes of determining whether a quorum is present.